 along and the complete opposite - a space filled with

 the inhabitant's every hope, dream and desire.

-This desire for spaces to be fulfilling, intuitive and
+The desire for spaces to be light filled, friendly, sustainable,